skirsten/VS-Project-Creator/README.md

 - `bin` Here are several subdirectories generated after build that contain your final `exe`s
 - `build` Internal Visual Studio stuff. *just ignore it ;)*
 - `include` Here are your `.h` header files stored
-- `lib` In the two subdirectories coresponding to the different build targets you can put your additional `.lib`s and `.dll`s.
+- `lib` In the two subdirectories corresponding to the different build targets you can put your additional `.lib`s and `.dll`s.
 Note: The`.dll`s are automatically copied to the `bin` directory
   - `x64`
   - `x86`
 - `run` In this folder, the program is run by Visual Studio.
 Put files that the project uses while running there but no `.dll`s